philkwek/ID_assignment2_NatureBuddy/README.md

 - Created JS functions to randomize locations and to store list of locations in localStorage
 - Created JS function to check for localStorage location data, adds fresh list if data does not exist

+- Coded JS Functions to random_locations.html to now show randomized locations
+- Encountered Major Bug (access to AJAX request blocked by CORS policy), preventing access to proper names for locations and images

 ## Credits

 ### Media